 For example, a fluctuation of the weather will directly impact the growth of your mushrooms and therefore your yield.
 Besides, you prone to a higher contamination risk because contaminated air can easily go inside the tent.

-Figure 4: Mushroom house made of plastic (no insulation)
+Figure 4: Example of a Mushroom house made of plastic (no insulation)

-Figure 5: Oyster mushroom houses made of grasses
+Figure 5: Example of an Oyster mushroom houses made of grasses

 If you want to have more control over your growing conditions and if you want to maximize your yield, than you should think about going inside (figure 6).
 This means that your fruiting room will be hermetically enclosure from the environment.